Why Does My Dog Lay In The Bathroom?

 In no way are we trying to be gross here but there’s a good chance that the bathroom has plenty of interesting smells and most of them revolve around you.
 Your dog’s powerful sense of smell can motivate all kinds of behavior from licking your legs to growing at seemingly nothing and of course spending time in the bathroom.

-But for this reason to make sense, your dog doesn’t have to be obsessively sniffing away at everything in the bathroom.
+But for this reason, to make sense, your dog doesn’t have to be obsessively sniffing away at everything in the bathroom.
 The interesting smells could just make laying down in the bathroom a little more appealing for your pooch.

 Reason 8: You May Be Encouraging The Behavior